CUNY-CL/yoyodyne-pretrained/README.md

 Yoyodyne Pretrained is distributed under an [Apache 2.0 license](LICENSE.txt).

-## Contributions
+## For developers

 We welcome contributions using the fork-and-pull model.

-## For developers

-This section contains instructions for the Yoyodyne Pretrained maintainers.

 ### Releasing